TechEnterprises/.github/profile/README.md

-## Hi there 👋
+## Join the thriving community of tech entrepreneurs at Tech Enterprises and access a wealth of resources and mentorship to help your startup succeed

 #🙋‍♀️
-"Join the thriving community of tech entrepreneurs at Tech Enterprises and access a wealth of resources and mentorship to help your startup succeed."

 🌈 Contribution guidelines - how can the community get involved?